Property QT of relatively hierarchically hyperbolic groups: Background

-\item For HHSes, there is a set $\{(\C U,\dist_U):U\in\s\}$ of uniformly hyperbolic spaces and a set of uniformly coarsely Lipschitz maps $\pi_U: \X\to\C U$ for all $U\in\s$ such that the image $\pi_U(\X)$ is uniformly quasi-convex.
+\item For HHSes, there is a set $\{(\C U,d_U):U\in\s\}$ of uniformly hyperbolic spaces and a set of uniformly coarsely Lipschitz and coarsely surjective maps $\pi_U: \X\to\C U$ for all $U\in\s$.
 For relative HHSes, the complexity is at least $2$.
-If $U$ is $\nest$--minimal, $\C U$ is not required to be hyperbolic, but we require $\pi_U$ to be coarsely surjective.
+If $U$ is $\nest$-minimal, $\C U$ is not required to be hyperbolic.
 This is the only difference between HHSes and relative HHSes in definition.